duotkuerduot/Yuna/README.md

 Hi, I’m Yuna, your friendly AI assistant.
 You can talk to me about anything here.
-I’m here to listen to you and help you if any way i may.
+I’m here to listen to you and help you reignite your spark.